- Total population: 115 million

 We first began assisting people in Ethiopia in 2000, providing essential aid to over 100,000 refugees from neighboring countries and more than 500,000 Ethiopians affected by previous droughts.
 Since then, the IRC has expanded to provide a wide range of assistance for refugees living in camps and for vulnerable Ethiopian communities throughout the country.
 In 2013, the IRC opened the largest water system for any refugee camp in the world.

-As Ethiopia hosts nearly 740,000 refugees and asylum seekers, and works to recover from the effects of a devastating drought and other economic shocks, the IRC is focusing our efforts in affected communities by:
+As Ethiopia hosts approximately 800,000 refugees and asylum seekers, and works to recover from the effects of drought and other economic shocks, the IRC is focusing our efforts in affected communities by:

 - building and maintaining safe water supply systems and sanitation facilities;

-- Educating communities on good hygiene practices that prevent the spread of disease;
+- educating communities on good hygiene practices to prevent the spread of disease;

 - supporting government partners and community workers in primary health care clinics on preventing and treating common childhood illnesses and addressing family planning needs;

 - constructing classrooms, training teachers and ensuring access to safe, high-quality, and responsive education services;

-- Introducing new vocational skills and job opportunities to youth and vulnerable households.
+- introducing new livelihoods-related skills and job opportunities to youth and vulnerable households.